 Twitter’s Heart Animation in Full CSS

 Twitter has been ALL over the news, and for many good reasons.
-One of those reasons ended up being because Twitter decided to switch up the ‘Favorite’ button with a ‘Love’ icon.
-A very bold move as told by others, but ultimately a necessary move to establish a more community oriented feel around the site, and less specific to certain industries, like technology.
-The announcement was made on one of Twitter’s official accounts, through an animated GIF image that showcased a cool ‘heart splash’ animation accompanied by text, as these things do — a designer by the name of Nicolas Escoffier was interested in seeing whether he would be capable of hacking together a similar animation using just pure CSS3, and guess what — he succeeded, and the community couldn’t be more happy!
+One of those reasons ended up because Twitter decided to switch up the ‘Favorite’ button with a ‘Love’ icon.
+It is a bold but necessary move to establish a more community-oriented feel around the site.
+The announcement was made on one of Twitter’s official accounts, through an animated GIF image.
+It showcased a cool ‘heart splash’ animation accompanied by text.
+Nicolas Escoffier, a designer, was interested in seeing whether he would be capable of hacking together a similar animation using just pure CSS3, and guess what — he succeeded, and the community couldn’t be more happy!

 Seriously, use icon fonts

-SVG is making the web a better place, even though developers to this day have to take into account the fact that many are still browsing the web from outdated versions of mobile operating systems, and such insight requires of the developer to work extra hard to make things work.
-Although icon fonts are still being learned by others, this feature is becoming very popular in the modern developer markets where devs want to create experiences that are seamless and pleasant to work with.
+SVG is making the web a better place.
+Even though developers to this day have to take into account the fact that many are still browsing the web from outdated versions of mobile operating systems, and such insight requires of the developer to work extra hard to make things work.
+Icon fonts are still being learned by others.
+But, this feature is becoming very popular in the modern developer markets where devs want to create experiences that are seamless and pleasant to work with.

 Building and shipping functional CSS

 Cole Peters brings out the big guns and tells us a story about his success with using CSS3 functions to make better development choices at TrialReach — company he works for.
 His story is based on the idea of taking our existing stylesheets and re-working them to better reflect new design standards, and available functions in the browser.
 After some closer work with functions, he was able to split one of his stylesheets to nearly a half size than before.
 This indicated the possibility for saving bandwidth, and increasing site speed ultimately.